Statkraft has for many years been an active owner of the Norwegian charging station company Grønn Kontakt, now called Mer.

-Grønn Kontakt (Green Contact) is a Norwegian operator of charging stations that offers charging of electric cars alongside roads, in workplaces, parking lots and in housing cooperatives.
+Mer (formerly Grønn Kontakt) is a Norwegian operator of charging stations that offers charging of electric cars alongside roads, in workplaces, parking lots and in housing cooperatives.

-Grønn Kontakt is owned by Statkraft with 96 per cent.
-Eight other energy companies have smaller holdings.
-The company's head office is in Kristiansand.
+Mer is owned by Statkraft with 100 per cent.
+The company's head office is in Kristiansand, Norway.